BINF-3101/Lab4_Genome_Annotation/README.md

 Our new masked genome from this pipeline will be **SRRXXXXXX.masked.fa**

-The results of the masking will be in a folder called `mask_logs` and you should see a file in this folder that starts with `funannotate.mask`
+The results of the masking will be in a file that starts with `funannotate.mask`

 Inspect that file and answer the questions below